cisagov/ScubaGear/baselines/exo.md

 Unified audit logging SHALL be enabled.
 - _Rationale:_ In the event of compromise, Microsoft Purview Audit (Standard) represents a valuable tool for incident response.
-Furthermore, it is required for government agencies by OMB M-21-31 (refered to therein by its former name, Unified Audit Log).
+Furthermore, it is required for government agencies by OMB M-21-31 (referred to therein by its former name, Unified Audit Log).
 - _Last modified:_ June 2023